Gender disparities in the dissemination and acquisition of scientific knowledge: Results

 \subsection{The determinants of unfairness}

 The unfairness in the acquisition and diffusion of knowledge could be determined by different factors.
 First, there is an imbalance in the number of men and women in the system, which is not constant over time; indeed, women arrive later in the network, and this might affect their opportunities to receive and send information.
 Additionally, women and men differ in their collaboration patterns (\cref{fig:4}\textbf{a}), as women have usually fewer coauthors over their careers \cite{zeng2016differences}.
 This gap could contribute to the acquisition and diffusion unfairness.
-We investigate the influence of those factors by designing three null models where we assign gender to the nodes so as to preserve (or remove) certain characteristics of the system (see Methods for details).
-The first null model (to which we refer as ``Balance'') generates an ``ideal'' scenario where women are 50\% of the researchers at any point in time, and where women and men have the same distributions of coauthors, i.e., the same degree distributions in the time-aggregated network \cite{holme2012temporal}.
-With the second null model (``Late Arrival'') we preserve how the fraction of women in the network evolves while removing gender differences in the number of collaborators.
-Finally, the third model (``Coauthors'') preserves both features.
+We focus on the influence of those factors by designing three null models of the collaboration network where we assign gender to individuals so as to preserve (or remove) certain characteristics of the system (see Methods for details).
+The first null model (to which we refer as ``Balance'') generates a scenario where women are 50\% of the researchers at any point in time and women and men have the same collaboration patterns, i.e., the same degree distributions in the time-aggregated network \cite{holme2012temporal}.
+With the second null model (``Late Arrival'') we preserve how the fraction of women in the network evolves while removing gender differences in the number of collaborators, which means, again, that women and men have the same time-aggregated degree distributions.
+Finally, the third model (``Coauthors'') preserves the proportion of women over time and the difference in the number of coauthors between men and women, potentially removing other gender-specific patterns in the data, e.g., homophily \cite{jadidi2018gender}.